ibm-cloud-docs/watsonxdata/reg_bucket.md

    | Catalog type | Select the catalog type from the list.|
    | Catalog name | Enter the name of your catalog.
 This catalog is automatically associated with your bucket.|
    {: caption="Table 1.
 Register bucket" caption-side="bottom"}

+The bucket name must be unique.
+You must use unique names while creating buckets in different object stores.
+{: important}

 5. Click **Add**.